 Shiro began to push the cart once more.
 “Sounds good.”

-Blue eyes scanned the ingredients in the cart as a last minute check to make sure they had everything they needed.
-He mentally checked off every item that he came across, stopping only at the box of mac and cheese that Shiro had added to the collection himself.
+Blue eyes scanned the ingredients in the cart as a last minute check to make sure they had everything they needed, stopping only at the box of mac and cheese that Shiro had added to the collection himself.

 “Shiro, did you really get the Star Wars mac and cheese?”
 Lance asked, quirking an eyebrow first at the box, and then at his boyfriend.

-“As if you didn’t take us to a grocery store at two in the morning.”
+“You’re the one who took us to the grocery store at two in the morning.”
+Shiro reminded.

-The quiet of the store was only amplified by the occasional sounds that emitted from the self-checkout, making the whole area seem so small and large all at once.
-It was strange, being in a store with no one else around but the exhausted employee that may or may not actually exist, but if any of them was to be honest, they would not have had it any other way.
-With Keith asleep in the cart, Lance scanning each item, and Shiro bagging the purchases, the world seemed to fall right into place.
+The vacancy of the store was only amplified by the occasional sounds that emitted from the self-checkout, making any occupants more than aware that a minimal amount of other customers existed alongside them.
+The whole area was too bright for the hour, easily skewing one’s perception of time as both men scanned the items they had picked out, careful not to wake Keith in the process.
+It was strange, being in a store with no one else around but the upbeat employee that may or may not actually exist, but if any of them was to be honest, they would not have had it any other way.